 In Korea, fashion is a way of life, maybe due to the Koreans’ large disposable income.

-Both men and women take pride in the way they present themselves and are incredibly fashion forward and trendy – even in the suburbs, where I live.
-And if you work here, or are traveling around for a considerable amount of time, it’s important to do the same.
+Both men and women take pride in the way they present themselves and are incredibly fashion forward and trendy.
+If you work here, or are traveling around for a considerable amount of time, it’s important to do the same.

 The few places I have seen them have been strictly at foreigner bars at night.

-It is often very difficult for foreign women to find bras and shoes here.
+It is often very difficult for foreign women to find bras and shoes in South Korea.
 Korean women are almost strictly in the A to B cup sizes for bras, and shoes sizes rarely run above a US size 8 or 9.

 It is best to come here with plenty of both so you aren’t frantically searching Seoul for them.
 (You can find almost anything in Seoul, if you search hard enough.
 Smaller towns are always hit or miss.)

-And despite the minuscule shorts and skirts favored by Korean women, ironically thongs and G-strings are almost nonexistent here (something to keep in mind if you are buying underwear).
+Despite the minuscule shorts and skirts favored by Korean women, thongs and G-strings are almost nonexistent here (something to keep in mind if you are buying underwear).

 In general, Korea is much cheaper than the US, and the dollar to won ratio is in your favor.